wix-incubator/import-path/README.md

 ```

 This will create a `.d.ts` for every generated `.js` file.
-Note that the .d.ts files only support named exports and do no support `export default...` and `exports = ...`.
+Note that the .d.ts files only support named exports and do not support `export default...` and `exports = ...`.

 On every build we scan for all the files under 'my-package/dist/src/importantFunction' which contain `index.js` file inside of them, and for each file we create the following file under the root dir: